cpinitiative/usaco-guide/content/4_Plat/8_Plat_Fracture.md

 ### Problem

-Suppose that you have a rooted tree where each vertex $i$ has a value $v_i$ and parent $p_i$ (if $i$ is not the root).
-Given that $v_{p_i} \le v_i$ and each vertex has at most $D$ children, find the $K$ smallest values in the tree.
+Suppose that you have a rooted tree where each vertex $i$ has a value $v_i$.
+Also, if $i$ is not the root then $i$ has a parent $p_i$ satisfying $v_{p_i} \le v_i$.
+Given that each vertex has at most $D$ children, find the $K$ smallest values in the tree.

-### Solution
+### Approaches

-Use a priority queue.
+**Approach 1:** Use a priority queue initially containing only the root.
 At each step, extract the vertex with smallest value from the priority queue and insert all of its children into the queue.
-Since we insert $O(KD)$ vertices in the priority queue, this solution takes $O(KD\log (KD))$ time.
+Since we insert $O(KD)$ vertices in the priority queue, this runs in $O(KD\log (KD))$ time.
+You can think of this as Dijkstra on a tree.

-The above approach can be generalized.
+**Approach 2:** Suppose that we know that the $K$-th smallest value is an integer in the range $[0,A]$.
+Then for any $x\in [0,A]$ we can check whether there are less than $K$ values in the tree less than or equal to $x$ in $O(KD)$ time with a simple DFS that breaks once you find $K$ values.
+This approach runs in $O(KD\log A)$ time.

+We'll focus on the first approach.

+### Generalizing

 Suppose that you want to find the $K$ objects with the smallest values in some (potentially very large) search space.

+ - First, we need to impose a tree structure satisfying the properties mentioned above.
+Say that $b$ lies in the subtree of $a$ if $a$ lies above (or is equal to) $b$ in the tree.
-Start with the "root," namely the object with the smallest value.
-Every other object in the space should have a single "parent" whose value is not greater.
-Furthermore, the number of children of each object should be reasonably bounded (i.e. $D$ is small).
+ - Let the "root" be the object of smallest value.
+Every object must lie in the subtree of the root.
+ - The children of the root should partition the entire search space (aside from the root) into a bounded number of disjoint subspaces.
+ - Of course, each child should also have the smallest value in its subtree.

+Essentially, we start with the entire search space and then we *fracture* it into *subspaces* based on the children of the root.
+Then we can finish with either of the two approaches.

 ## Finding K-th Smallest Spanning Tree (USACO Camp 2018)

+Let's look at an example.

 ### Problem

 Given a graph with $N\le 50$ vertices and at most $\binom{N}{2}$ edges, find the $K$-th ($K\le 10^4$) smallest spanning tree.

+(Note: not solved in contest.)

 ### Solution

+[Video (by tehqin)](https://www.youtube.com/watch?v=EG_HfFMM0lE)

-For this problem, the objects are spanning trees and the "root" is the minimum spanning tree.
+For this problem, the objects are spanning trees.
+The root is the minimum spanning tree (which can be calculated with Kruskal's algorithm), and contains all objects in its subtree.

+The idea is to designate a small number of children of the root, each of which should be formed by modifying the root slightly.
 If we can somehow ensure that each object has at most $N$ "children" then we only need to consider $O(NK)$ spanning trees in order to find the $K$-th smallest.
-Essentially, we start with a search space consisting of all possible spanning trees and then we "fracture" it based on the children of the root.

-[Video (by tehqin)](https://www.youtube.com/watch?v=EG_HfFMM0lE)
+The first step is to consider the easier problem of finding the second MST.
+To do this, we can choose to exclude one edge of the MST and then find the smallest possible replacement for it.
+Let the edges in the MST be labeled $1\ldots N-1$.
+Then one idea is to let the $i$-th child subspace of the root to consist of all spanning trees not including edge $i$ of the minimum spanning tree for each $i\in [1,N-1]$.

+Unfortunately, this doesn't work because the child subspaces overlap.
+We can instead let the $i$-th child subspace contain all spanning trees that

+ - include the first $i-1$ edges of the MST
+ - do not include the $i$-th edge of the MST

+for each $i\in [1,N-1]$.
+Every spanning tree other than the root is contained within exactly one of these child subspaces, which is what we want.
+After sorting the edges in increasing order of weight once, we can compute the MST within each child subspace in $O(M\alpha (N))$ time with DSU.

+Overall, the runtime is $O(NMK\alpha(N))$ for storing the information about each spanning tree and $O(NK\log (NK))$ for maintaing the priority queue of objects so that we can extract the minimum.
+Note that with the second approach mentioned in the first section the running time would instead be $O(NMK\alpha(N)\log ans)$, which may be too slow.

 <details>

 <summary>My Solution</summary>

-This is equivalent to the solution given in the video.
-The runtime is $O(NMK\alpha(N))$ for storing the information about each spanning tree and $O(NK\log (NK))$ for the priority queue.

 ```cpp
 #include <bits/stdc++.h>